What are lip fillers?

 Preparation for lip fillers

 Careful preparation before lip filler injections can reduce bruising and improve results.
-Dr Ramia recommends that you:
+We recommend that you:

 - Avoid alcohol for twenty-four hours before treatment.